danieljtait/ladax/README.md

 Small demonstration of using the FLAX package to create layers of distributions.
 Current demonstrations focus on using Gaussian processes.
 Why?
-Because once the work is done in creating the basic `GaussianProcessLayers` etc. it becomes easy to use the FLAX functional API to begin nesting these models to easil create Deep Gaussian process models, or slot GPs into other deep learning frameworks.
+Because once the work is done in creating the basic `GaussianProcessLayers` etc. we can use the FLAX functional layers API to
+1. Easily combine simpler GPs to create DeepGPs
+2. Easily slot GPs into other deep learning frameworks.

 Briefly the design envisions three components